jorgeregidor/portfolio/README.md

-# Jorge Regidor Portfolio Aplication
+# Jorge Regidor Portfolio Application

 > This is a Ruby on Rails 5 application that allows users to create their own portfolios